Kynosaur/CV/README.md

 While working on a large-scale proofreading project for the print company of Cigna, the project head asked me to teach my feedback and annotation format to the rest of the group, who commented that it made things easier for them and made more sense when they read their own notes back.

 I impressed my managers at Cigna with my letter-writing and note-taking skills, and as a result I had the opportunity to take minutes for our weekly meetings (which quickly became an email my team looked forward to reading every week), and also wrote letters to our 'VIP' clients when required.
 I also became renowned for being able to explain policy clauses and complicated phrases in easy-to-understand terms.
-I continue to improve my written communication skills by [BLOGGING] about my experience at Makers Academy.
+I continue to improve my written communication skills by [blogging](https://medium.com/@kye.bracey) about my experience at Makers Academy.

 #### Quick and Eager Learner